pawarherschel/UniOfAaltoInterviewSlides/slides.typ

 ]

 == Learn OpenGL<gd:lo>
-#speaker-note[
+#pdfpc.speaker-note(
+  plain-text[
     Coming from rust, where I rely a lot on tools like Clippy to reduce cognitive load, catch errors, use idiomatic code, dodge potential issues, etc, the tooling for C++ was not helpful at all.
 I tried to use CLang's lsp and CLion IDE, but they weren't anywhere as helpful as Clippy.
 I also couldn't explore and learn the way I do in Rust, by reading the documentation by hovering on the functions.
-]
+  ].trim(),
+)
 #columns(2)[
   #figure-image(path: "resources/learn-opengl.png")[OpenGL Renderer Progress]
   #colbreak()